prateekiiest/academic-kickstart/content/project/anomaly_blockchain/index.md

 # Project summary to display on homepage.
-summary = "Detecting anomalous behaviour in BitCoin Transaction, part of NUS Research project with Dr. Bryan Hooi"
+summary = "Detecting anomalous behaviour in BitCoin Transaction"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`